 Prostitution: the pros and cons of decriminalisation

-The buying and selling of sex is technically legal in the UK, but soliciting, advertising sex, pimping, running a brothel and kerb-crawling are illegal under the Sexual Offences Act 2003.
+It is currently legal in to pay for consensual sex in Northern Ireland, as it is the rest of the UK, but soliciting, advertising sex, pimping, running a brothel and kerb-crawling are against the law.

 Con: Prostitution exploits women